And165KMT/kanbanforCopilot/README.md

 - `AZDO_PROJECT` e.g. `YourProject`
 - `AZDO_PAT` a PAT with at least **Work Items (read)**

+Notes:
+- The examples above are placeholders.
+Do not commit real org/project names or any PATs to Git.

 2) Call the MCP tool
 - Tool: `azure_devops_import_assigned_to_me`
 - Defaults read from `.env`.